stashed/docs/docs/addons/mongodb/sharding/index.md

 mongodb.kubedb.com/sample-mgo-sh created
 ```

+According to MongoDB [docs](https://www.mongodb.com/docs/manual/core/replica-set-members/#replica-set-members), we should always have at least 3 replicas in the replicaSet.
+As one secondary gets locked while running mongodump utility, This is a must, in case of configServer while taking backup.
+There can be various issues like sharding commands get stucked, primary-secondary syncing issue etc. if you don't specify >= 3  replicas in `.spec.shardTopology.configServer.replicas` field.

 KubeDB will deploy a MongoDB database according to the above specification.
 It will also create the necessary secrets and services to access the database.

 Let's check if the database is ready to use,